Interacting urn models with strong reinforcement: Some open questions

 \section{Some open questions}

-For the IUMs, some interesting questions remain unsolved.
+For the interacting urn mechanism with strong reinforcement, some interesting questions remain unsolved.

-\begin{enumerate}[topsep=0pt, partopsep=0pt,leftmargin=*, label=(\roman*)] \item For polynomial reinforcement, an important question is whether there is a phase transition at $p_m$.
-By the definition of $p_m$, $\PP_p^{(m)}(\mathcal{D})=1$ for all $p>p_m$.
-Can we show that $\PP_p^{(m)}(\mathcal{D})<1$ for all $p<p_m$?
-If this is true, can we show that $p_m$ is increasing in $m$?
-(Intuitively speaking, the reinforcement becomes stronger as $m$ grows.)
-To solve these two questions, we may need a better understanding of the system (\ref{odedxFm}), or we need to couple $\PP_{p_1}^{(m)}$ and $\PP_{p_2}^{(m)}$ for $p_1<p_2$.
+\begin{enumerate}[label=(\roman*)] \item For power function/polynomial reinforcements, an important question is whether there is a phase transition at $p_{\alpha}$.
+In Remark \ref{palpharem}, we conjecture that $\tilde{p}_{\alpha}= p_{\alpha}$.
+If this is true, is $p_{\alpha}$ increasing in $\alpha$?
+(Intuitively speaking, the reinforcement becomes stronger as $\alpha$ grows.)
+And does the limit of $p_{\alpha}/(\alpha-1)$ exist as $\alpha$ approaches 1 from above?
+To solve these questions, we may need a better understanding of the system (\ref{odedxFm}), or we need to couple $\PP_{p_1}^{(\alpha)}$ and $\PP_{p_2}^{(\alpha)}$ for $p_1<p_2$.

-\item We conjecture that for a large class of strong reinforcement sequences (e.g. if $\{W(n)\}$ is non-decreasing as in Theorem \ref{stronincfix}), $\PP_p^W(\mathcal{M})=1$ if $p>1/2$.
-Currently, this assertion is proved only for the cases of exponential and polynomial reinforcement sequences, see Theorem \ref{thm32super}, Theorem \ref{pmlarger12} and Proposition \ref{weakstrongdomi}. \item In the case $p=1$, as was conjectured by Launay in \cite{launay2012urns}, can we show that $\PP_1^W(\mathcal{M})=1$ if we only assume that $\{W(n)\}$ is strong (i.e (\ref{strongreinforce}) is satisfied)?
+\item We conjecture that for a large class of strong reinforcement sequences, say, $\{W(n)\}_{n\in \NN}$ is non-decreasing and strong, one has $\PP_p^W(\mathcal{M})=1$ if $p>1/2$.
+Currently, this assertion is proved only for exponential and polynomial reinforcements, see \cite[Theorem 3.2]{launay2011interacting} and Theorem \ref{pmlarger12}. \item As was conjectured in \cite{launay2012urns}, can one prove that $\PP_1^W(\mathcal{M})=1$ if one only assumes that $\{W(n)\}_{n\in \NN}$ is a strong reinforcement sequence?
 The best result in this direction, known to date, seems to be Theorem \ref{wnnewprop}. \end{enumerate}